stacyyuu/todo-app/README.md

     - Use the Mantine `<Pagination />` component to allow users to navigate a list of items.
     - Hide completed items in the list by default (the ability to show will be added in a later lab).

+## Phase 2 Requirements
+In Phase 2, we’re going to extend the functionality of our application by allowing the user to make some decisions on how they would like the application to function.
+Specifically, we’ll let them make changes to 2 settings.

+1. Implement the Context API to make some basic application settings available to components.
+    - How many To Do Items to show at once.
+    - Whether or not to show completed items.
+    - Hint: if reusing the custom useForm() hook, event validation may be necessary if using any Mantine component other than `<TextInput />`.

+2. Provide the users with a form where they can change the values for those settings.
+    - This should be given in the form of a new component, perhaps linked to from the main navigation.
+    - Hint: Use Browser Router to create the page/route/component for this.
+    - Once settings are updated, render the updated settings to the right of the “form”.
+Consider using `<Grid />`, `<Card />`, and `<When />` components.
+3. Save the users choices in Local Storage.
+4. Retrieve their preferences from Local Storage and apply them to the application on startup.

 ## UML
 ![Todo UML](TODOUML.png)